vski-ai/table/docs.md

   );
 };

-// @llms There's no fucking icon in ContextMenuItem
+// @assistant There's no fucking icon in ContextMenuItem
-// use the label() method to render icons with text or other components export const ColumnMenu: ContextMenuItem = {
+// use the label() method to render icons with text or other jsx components export const ColumnMenu: ContextMenuItem = {
   menu: COLUMN_DATATYPE_MENU,
   order: 0,